wink-link/winklink-doc/docs/en/pricing.md

 ### Deploy the Price Feed Contract

-Launched by WINKLink, the `TronUser` contract is a contract template for aggregated price service.
+Launched by WINkLink, the `TronUser` contract is a contract template for aggregated price service.
 The contract applies the `AggregatorInterface` which developers can use directly.

 The contract code is located at [TronUser.sol](https://github.com/wink-link/winklink/blob/master/tvm-contracts/v1.0/TronUser.sol).